nicholas (nick) stanger MA, PhD

 Teaching Philosophy

 His teaching philosophy is rooted in place-based, Indigenous pedagogy that revolves around three main areas, environmental studies (including ecological identity, experiential education, protected areas, ecology, and environmental citizenship education), ecological sociology (behavioural and emotional connections to nature, Indigenous knowledge, eco-sociological methodology), and ecological curriculum theory (authentic, project-based inquiry, and place-based education).
-He believes in engaging students in the tenets of positive psychology (pleasure, meaning, and engagement) within his courses and work with student-focused and student-empowerment techniques such as Socratic circles, Transformative Inquiry, and Open Space Technology that asks them to identify their interests, voices, and communications practices as a way to co-create curriculum.
+He believes in engaging students in the tenets of positive psychology (pleasure, meaning, and engagement) within his courses and work with student-focused and student-empowerment techniques such as constructivist learning, Transformative Inquiry, and Open Space Technology that asks them to identify their interests, voices, and communications practices as a way to co-create curriculum.